-The World Organization for Resource Development and Education [WORDE] is a nonprofit, educational organization whose mission is to enhance communication and understanding between Muslim and non-Muslim communities and to strengthen moderate Muslim institutions worldwide to mitigate social and political conflict. … Read More
+The World Organization for Resource Development and Education [WORDE] is a nonprofit, educational organization whose mission is to enhance communication and understanding between communities to mitigate social and political conflict.
+We believe that providing networks with the right resources to build community … Read More

 Across the world, violent extremists are destroying ancient shrines and cultural sites long revered by both Muslims and non-Muslims.
 Militants are also targeting cultural thought leaders who have historically championed pluralism, and denounced intolerance.
 The overwhelming majority of Muslims and non-Muslims around the world repudiate … More